eaglenguyen/Color-change/README.md

 # Button Color Change

+## Preface
+One of the first apps created at the beginning of the coding journey <br>
+Relatively easy app that implements onClicklistener and RandomInt via Kotlin/Android Studio

 ## About

 A simple app that changes color when a button is clicked.
 Also explores a button that cycles through random colors.